the official ride - 3rd saturday in september

 more pictures from that ride can be seen here.

-a group of riders left out of Bridgeport on thursday morning for the annual ride to cherokee. the two groups met up at the Cherokee fairgrounds and departed for historic Ross's landing on friday morning.
+the two groups met up at the Cherokee fairgrounds and departed for historic Ross's landing in chattanooga, on friday morning.

 more photos from the friday ride can be seen here.